 Eastern Europe vs Western Europe

-In fact, you can save a lot of money by traveling Eastern Europe instead of Western Europe.
+You can save a lot of money by traveling to Eastern Europe instead of Western Europe.
 Yep, geographical location plays a big part when figuring out how much it is going to cost to travel to Europe.

 Let’s talk about the differences you could expect between the two areas and the different cities in Europe.

-Western Europe – Western Europe is home to Europe’s main sites and attractions.
-Getting around is easier, transportation is nicer, and hostels are better than Eastern Europe.
+Western Europe is home to Europe’s main sites and attractions.
+Getting around is easier, transportation is nicer, and hostels are better than in Eastern Europe.
 There are more tour companies.
-On the other hand that means higher prices, more tourist, and long lines.
+On the other hand that means higher prices, more tourists, and long lines.
 Sadly, some of the best places in Europe are in the expensive parts.

-Eastern Europe– It is a lot more rustic.
-I always picture it was what all of Europe was like before the boom of tourism.
-Prices are cheaper, fewer people speak English, (Even fewer people speak English in Italy than you think).
+It is a lot more rustic.
+I always picture it as what all of Europe was like before the boom of tourism.
+Prices are cheaper, and fewer people speak English, (Even fewer people speak English in Italy than you think).
 And everything in the cities feels more authentic.

 Another expense to factor into your backpacking Europe cost is the price of traveling around.
 A lot of people think traveling around is expensive but as I talk about in my post – 8 of the Cheapest Ways to Travel Europe – there are plenty of good options that will help you save money.